Yaribz/SPADS/README.md

   retrieve the list of modoptions for all installed mods, and convert them optionnaly in SPADS format to copy-paste in the battlePresets.conf configuration file.
-* [src/PerlUnitSync.pm](src/PerlUnitSync.pm): Perl module for unitsync library interface on Windows
+* [src/PerlUnitSync.pm](src/PerlUnitSync.pm): Perl module implementing the
+  unitsync library interface.
 * [SPADS configuration templates](etc): Templates for SPADS configuration files.
 * [var/help.dat](var/help.dat): Data file for SPADS commands help.